 My contention here is that Big Tech is here to stay, roughly in it’s current form.
 Google, Amazon, Apple, Facebook, Microsoft, and Netflix aren’t going anywhere.
 They’ve each found a piece of human capital that has been underserved for most of human history and monopolized it.
 They’re the top of the market.
 In 10 years, they’ll still be at the top of the market, possibly joined by 1 or 2 others like Stripe.
 Ten years is long enough for big tech companies to die (right Yahoo!?), but these won’t.
 They’ve all demonstrated an acumen, strategy (including acquisition), and, quite frankly, ruthlessness that will keep them growing.

-More precisely, the big four that were a trillion dollars in valuation in early 2020 will have a $1.5T market cap in 2030.
+More precisely, the big four that were a trillion dollars in valuation in early 2020 will have at least a combined $5T market cap in 2030.

 The Future of the Business of Computing: Part 2